-The musicians of Afghanistan and their extraordinarily rich musical heritage face an unprecedented time of crisis right now.
+The musicians/artists of Afghanistan and their extraordinarily rich musical heritage face an unprecedented time of crisis right now.
 The Taliban are ideologically opposed to all music, and to all those who perform and teach music, visual arts & dance.
 On 26th August 2021 they announced their intention to ban music again, as they did in 1996–2001, and to prevent musicians from pursuing their professions.

 The aim of the Campaign is to support and to secure humanitarian protection for all of Afghanistan’s endangered musicians, from master rabab players to the latest pop stars, with a particular focus on hereditary and professional musicians, especially master musicians, music teachers, exposed women and girls, and those at additional risk because of their high media profile.